-If we fail to identify the market trend and our licensed media content/brands fail to compete successfully with other media content/brands, our business performance, results of operations and financial condition may be materially and adversely affected.
+If we fail to identify the market trend and our licensed media content fail to compete successfully with other media content, our business performance, results of operations and financial condition may be materially and adversely affected.

-The general public's preferences and appetite on media content/brands are subject to constant change and different media content genres/brands capture different market.
+Audience preferences and appetite on media content are subject to constant change and different media content genres capture different audience market.
 Our revenue is mainly generated from the distribution of Japanese animation.
-Revenue generated from the distribution of Japanese animation distribution accounted for 80.3%, 87.2%, 90.2% and 86.8% of our total revenue for the three years ended 31 March 2018 and the seven months ended 31 October 2018, respectively.
-Any change in audience preference towards Japanese animation and/or other media content/brands would affect our operations and financial results.
+Revenue generated from the distribution of Japanese animation distribution accounted for 80.3%, 87.2%, 90.2% and 94.6% of our total revenue for the three years ended 31 March 2018 and the three months ended 30 June 2018, respectively.
+Any change in audience preference towards Japanese animation and/or other media content would affect our operations and financial results.

-If we are unable to accurately identify popular media content/brands, promptly respond to changes in the general public's appetite or preferences or efficiently adapt to the latest market trends and industry developments, our licensed media content/brands may not be as competitive as other media content released or distributed during the Track Record Period.
-In addition, any market perception that the competing media content are of higher quality than or of similar themes or genres/categories as our licensed media content/brands may reduce the popularity of our licensed media content/brands.
-Any of the aforementioned circumstances may have a negative impact on our customers' interest in our licensed media content/brands, which may materially and adversely affect our business performance, results of operations and financial condition.
+If we are unable to accurately identify popular media content, promptly respond to changes in audience viewing appetite or preferences or efficiently adapt to the latest market trends and industry developments, our licensed media content may not be as competitive as other media content released or distributed during the Track Record Period.
+In addition, any market perception that the competing media content are of higher quality than or of similar themes or genres as our licensed media content may reduce the popularity of our licensed media content.
+Any of the aforementioned circumstances may have a negative impact on our customers' interest in our licensed media content, which may materially and adversely affect our business performance, results of operations and financial condition.